►RS6 power wrapped in gorgeous coupe styling

 What else is different about the RS7?

-It looks a lot different - sportier, more evil, and certainly dripping with more road presence.
+It looks a lot different – sportier and a lot more menacing – certainly dripping with more road presence.
 It’s 40mm wider than a regular A7 and when you drill into things, it shares only its bonnet, roof, front doors and tailgate.
 The grille is less smiley, as it’s all black and has no contrasting border.
 There are large front air inlets, a deep front spoiler and RS-specific matrix LED laser headlights.
-It’s all about visual drama, and being aggressive without too much aggression.
-In the flesh, we think it’s struck a decent visual balance.

 What’s it like to drive?